Why are employee check-ins better than surveys: Efficiency, effectiveness and habit-forming!

 Surveys are hypothetically en employee's chance to raise issues with their managers.
 However, these surveys present their own significant issues that can severely limit their effectiveness.
 Employee check-ins counter these problems.

-Regular employee check-ins help to build trust
+Regular staff check-ins help to build trust

 So let's say that your organisation distributes quarterly employee surveys.
 Or even worse, maybe they only do so annually.
 These surveys might ask employees to rate things like workplace satisfaction, or how they feel about recent changes.
 One of the first issues with these surveys is the assumption that their results are entirely honest.